 During the author's massage experience -- yes, the author was the weary journalist mentioned earlier -- there was no sensation of weightlessness, but the reclined position was comfortable and did allow for an intense massage.
 Because the author's back was in full contact with the chair's backrest, the full force of the chair's massage routine was effective.
 An upright position might not allow the intensity and thoroughness of a massage in the reclined position.

 Are zero-gravity massage chairs worth the expense?
 That's a decision best left to the consumer.
 Some people might think the chair's convenience and effectiveness makes the expense completely justifiable.
 Others might prefer to see a human massage therapist -- $4,000 could buy a lot of visits to the spa.

-To learn more about massage chairs and related topics, take a look at the links on the next page.
+To learn more about massage chairs and related topics, take a look at the links below.